j3parker/color-space/README.md

 colors
 ======

-Racket source for a color scheme
+This module exports a color scheme that I like, based off the Solarized scheme.